cmanojshrestha/30-Days-Burp-Suite-Learning-Challenge/README.md

-# 30-Days-Burf-Suite-Learning-Challenge
+# 30-Days-Burp-Suite-Learning-Challenge

 # Day : 1

-# About Burf Suite
+# About Burp Suite

 👉 Burp or Burp Suite is a graphical tool for testing Web application security.
 The tool is written in Java and developed by PortSwigger Security.